Is Tooth Removal Required?

 - Preparation for dentures or implants.

-Tooth extraction is generally done under local anesthesia, ensuring minimal pain during the procedure.
-You might feel some pressure but not intense pain.
-After the extraction, there might be mild discomfort, which can usually be managed with over-the-counter pain relievers.
+Tooth extraction is typically performed using local anesthesia, which numbs the area to minimize pain during the procedure.
+While you may feel some pressure, you shouldn’t experience significant pain.
+After the extraction, mild discomfort is common, but it can usually be managed with over-the-counter pain relievers.

-A dry socket occurs when the blood clot that forms after an extraction is dislodged or dissolves, exposing the bone.
-This can be painful.
-It’s a concern mainly in the first few days after extraction.
-After about 3-4 days, the risk of developing a dry socket significantly decreases.
-To prevent it, avoid vigorous rinsing, smoking, and drinking through straws during this critical period.
+A dry socket happens when the blood clot that forms after an extraction either becomes dislodged or dissolves, exposing the bone underneath.
+This can be quite painful and is most likely to occur within the first few days after the procedure.
+The risk of developing a dry socket drops significantly after 3-4 days.
+To help prevent it, avoid vigorous rinsing, smoking, and drinking through straws during the initial recovery period.